Medicare Annual Election for 2020 Will Be Here Soon!

 These are just some of the changes in Medicare, but there may be more before the AEP is over.
 Consult with a trusted advisor who will keep you updated and explain how that will effect your coverage.

-Will Schirmer is Medicare Specialist and licensed agent who brings clarity to the enrollment process.
+Will Schirmer is a Medicare Specialist and licensed agent who brings clarity to the enrollment process.
 Will’s past insurance experience also includes home, auto, health, accident, and life insurance – and is now focusing on his passion, which is helping people understand Medicare.
 Will is also part of Agents For Advocacy, a non-profit organization which provides education and support through talks, venue programs, and service support.
 Contact him at email@example.com